 I thank Mary Nichols, Chairman of the California Air Resources Board, for being a mentor and a model for me as I learn how to become more effective at influencing policy.
 And I thank Governor Arnold Schwarzenegger for his climate policy leadership and especially for championing the low carbon fuel standard.

-I thank my family, especially my mom, who’s always impressed with whatever I do.
-And my daughter, who’s also proud of me, although I have to confess, it wasn’t until I appeared on the Daily Show, on Jon Stewart’s Daily Show.
+I thank my family, especially my mom, who's always impressed with whatever I do.
+And my daughter, who's also proud of me, although I have to confess, it wasn't until I appeared on Jon Stewart's The Daily Show.
 And last, I am thankful and appreciative of my loving partner Sandy for encouraging and supporting me as I take on these new adventures.